-This article explains the Five Functions of Management, by Henri Fayol in a practical way.
+This article explains the administrative theory of the Five Functions of Management, by Henri Fayol in a practical way.
 After reading you will understand the basics of these powerful principles of management.

 At the beginning of the last century (1916) the French engineer Henri Fayol created the first principles of the classical management theory.